 Calathea Setosa Soil

 A good potting compost mixed with about 20% perlite is great to aid drainage.
+You can use a mix suitable for a monstera too, see our guide here: Monstera Soil, which covers how to make your own soil or what to buy.

 They probably won’t need repotting every year but you can check the roots yearly and if they’re getting crowded, give them a bigger pot.

 Aim for a 60% humidity or more.
 They will thrive if given the right humidity needs.
+They can get crispy and curled up leaves if humidity drops too far.

 15-27°C (59-81°F) is a good range for them in the day, don’t let them get down below 10°C (50°F) at night.